 Sony platinum wireless headset

 If you are using a virtual surround sound headset on a console, I have a quick recommendation—the Sony PlayStation Platinum headset.
 I feel like Sony put a lot of effort into their first-party headset.
 So, you get great value out of it.
-You can find the product on Amazon, and it usually retails for $159.
+You can find the product on Amazon.
 For a listing to the Platinum headset, click here

 Using a home theatre surround sound system for gaming